Tag Archives: beer

 Prie Katedros fb_icon_tiny

-It is a restaurant and brewery, with an open layout on two levels, not far from the Cathedral.
-It produces three types of beers: a light one, a dark one and a honey one.
+This restaurant and brewery, with an open-plan layout on two levels, is located not far from the Cathedral.
+It produces three types of beer: a pale beer, a dark beer, and a honey beer.

 Alaus Studija fb_icon_tiny

-The Alaus Studija is interesting because it is not in the center and therefore not frequented by normal tourists.
-The place is located in an old Soviet police building renovated and adapted to accommodate the bar.
-The place consists of a huge room where the beer flows freely and excellent hamburgers are served.
+Alaus Studija is interesting because it's not in the city center and therefore not frequented by regular tourists.
+The place is located in an old Soviet police building, renovated and adapted to accommodate the bar.
+The place consists of a huge room where beer flows freely and they serve excellent burgers.

 Vilniaus Alus fb_icon_tiny

-a small pub located in a small courtyard, specializing in serving good beer and at good prices.
-They also organize beer tasting sessions here.
+It specializes in serving good beer at reasonable prices.
+They also organize beer tasting sessions.

 Šnekutis fb_icon_tiny

-.
-The Šnekutis brewery is located in the picturesque Užupis , at Polocko 7a (but there are also two other pubs in town) .
-The place is definitely charming and farm style.
-The excellent offer of craft beers offers a wide range of farmhouse ales.
-At Snekutis you can find beers produced by micro-breweries from every corner of Lithuania.
-Try getting drunk with Stačias beer from Panevėžys (12% alcohol content).
-A couple of these large beers and you can find yourself tumbling down the ladder to the toilet.
-The barman is a bizarre-looking gentleman with a theatrical moustache.
-Snekutis does not have table service and you must therefore order at the bar.
-Highly recommended and extremely popular, if you come to Vilnius you have to come and drink here!
+The Šnekutis pub is located in the picturesque Užupis , on Polocko 7a (but there are also two other pubs in the city).
+The place is decidedly charming and has a rustic feel.
+The excellent selection of craft beers includes a wide range of farmhouse ales.
+At Snekutis, you can find beers produced by microbreweries from all over Lithuania.
+Try getting drunk on the Stačias beer from Panevėžys (12% ABV).
+A couple of these large beers and you might find yourself rolling down the stairs to the restroom.
+The bartender is a bizarre-looking man with a theatrical mustache.
+Snekutis doesn't have table service, so you'll have to order at the bar.
+Highly recommended and extremely popular, if you're in Vilnius, you absolutely have to stop by for a drink!

 Būsi Trečias fb_icon_tiny

-Busi Trečias is perhaps the only real microbrewery in the capital as well as a good place to eat local dishes.
-The lower level is a genuinely good bar, while the large upper level is reminiscent of a German beer hall complete with locals singing patriotic songs and tumbling off wooden benches.
-The house beer is good, although it is advised to steer clear of the flavored versions.
+Perhaps the only true microbrewery in the capital, Busi Trečias is also a good place to eat local dishes.
+The lower level is a genuine and good bar, while the spacious upper level is reminiscent of a German beer hall, complete with locals singing patriotic songs and falling off the wooden benches.
+The house beer is good, although it's best to stay away from the flavored versions.

 Bambalynė fb_icon_tiny